 A regular news feature means the most up to date payroll and disability related tax matters are highlighted.
 Recent news items (to give you a flavour of what you might find) include:

 - Any questions?
 Direct Payments

 - Making your final payroll submission of the tax year

 - PAYE online services planned downtime

 - Are you aware that auto enrolment contributions are about to go up?

 - Quarterly PAYE and Class 1A NIC payment reminder

 - Courts rule self-employed carer is employee

-Through a ‘contact us’ facility LITRG also provide free, additional support to website users who have specific tax and National Insurance queries relating to taking on a PA.
-LITRG can help people understand their obligations and signpost to further help and support if needed.
+Through a ‘contact us’ facility the Low Income Tax Reform Group also provide free, additional support to website users who have specific tax and National Insurance queries relating to taking on a carer or personal assistant.
+They can help people understand their obligations and signpost to further help and support if needed.

-If you have any comments about the Disability Tax Guide, and have any suggestions about additional material LITRG could feature, please get in touch with LITRG by emailing firstname.lastname@example.org
+If you have any comments about the Disability Tax Guide, and have any suggestions about additional material that could be featured, please get in touch by emailing firstname.lastname@example.org